videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 - `useMeeting` : Responsible to handle meeting environment.
 - `useParticipant` : Responsible to handle Participant

-Also, React Provider and Consumer to listen changes in meeting environment.
+Also, React Provider and Consumer to listen to changes in the meeting environment.

 - `MeetingProvider` : Meeting Provider is [Context.Provider](https://reactjs.org/docs/context.html#contextprovider) that allows consuming components to subscribe to meeting changes
 - `MeetingConsumer` : Meeting Consumer is [Context.Consumer](https://reactjs.org/docs/context.html#contextconsumer) that subscribes to meeting changes.

 1. We will start with adding the `MeetingProvider` to our app.
-In order to that, replace the update the `return` of the `App()`
+So we will update the `return` of `App()`

 ```jsx title="App.js"
 function App() {